Martin McGuinness: From IRA terrorist to peacemaker

 "Sometimes the people here are best suited to bring a conflict to an end, to get an agreement, are the very people that are a part of that conflict in the first place," he told me in 2000.

 But such actions weren't without risks.
-"We were dealing with very devious people who had the capability to destroy me as a Republican," he said, "(to) bring about a set of circumstances where I could lose my life as a result of my participation in these talks."
+"We were dealing with very devious people who had the capability to destroy me as a republican," he said, "(to) bring about a set of circumstances where I could lose my life as a result of my participation in these talks."

 Twenty years after his first meetings with the government, discussions ramped up under then-Prime Minister John Major.